About A. Reid Monroe-Sheridan

 Registered Foreign Lawyer in Japan

 Reid Monroe-Sheridan is a New York-licensed corporate lawyer and registered foreign attorney based in Tokyo, Japan.
 Fluent in Japanese, Reid has experience spanning international mergers and acquisitions, venture financings, general corporate and commercial matters, equity and debt securities issuances, and corporate governance.
-Reid is also an Assistant Professor at Keio Law School, one of Japan’s top-ranked law schools.
+Reid is also an Associate Professor at Keio Law School, one of Japan’s top-ranked law schools.

 Since founding Monroe-Sheridan Foreign Law Office in 2014, Reid has advised public and private Japanese and American companies in a variety of international matters including cross-border M&A, venture financings, international commercial agreements, overseas expansion, corporate governance, and U.S. securities law.
 Prior to that, Reid worked as an associate at Simpson Thacher & Bartlett in New York and Tokyo.
 At Simpson Thacher, Reid negotiated contracts and prepared other documentation for derivatives instruments, M&A transactions, and billions of dollars of securities issuances.